 Pass/Fail Policy and Withdrawal Deadlines:

-Starting in the Fall 2021 semester and going forward, Pass-Fail and Withdraw deadlines are at the end of the 11th week of the semester.
-The Pass-Fail policy applies to undergraduate students only; the Withdraw policy applies to undergraduate and graduate students.
+Note: Pass-Fail and Withdrawal deadlines are at the end of the 11th week of the semester.
+The Pass-Fail policy applies to undergraduate students only; the Withdrawal policy applies to undergraduate and graduate students.

 II.B.10 Academic Advising and Registration.
 Adding, Dropping, or Withdrawing from a Course